sqlparser/sqlflow_public/databases/snowflake/readme.md

 - If we only want to get all the schema data in the specified database, we can do this by using the following configuration:

-    If you only want to retrieve all the data under the currently connected database, the `extractedDbsSchemas` parameter needs to specify all the schemas under the current database.In this example
+    If you just want to get all the data in the specified database,you can configure it as follows.
     ````json
-    "database":"db1"
-    "extractedDbsSchemas":"shcema1,shcema2,shcema3...",
-    "excludedDbsSchemas":""
-    ````

-    If you just want to get all the data under other databases, the `extractedDbsSchemas` parameter needs to specify the database as well as all the schemas.In this example
-    ````json
-    "database":"db1"
-    "extractedDbsSchemas":"db2/shcema1,db2/shcema2...",
-    "excludedDbsSchemas":""
+    "extractedDbsSchemas":"db/*"
     ````

 - After grabbing the metadata from the snowflake database, connect to the SQLFlow server.
 It would help if you had [a premium account](https://github.com/sqlparser/sqlflow_public/blob/master/sqlflow-userid-secret.md) to access the SQLFlow Cloud.